Suhail150508/Support_Ticket_System/README.md

 ## About Laravel

 <h1>Flow the instructions</h1>
-"First, register a customer.
+"At first, register a customer.
 Then, create a ticket from customer panel or dashboard.
 Finally, check the other functionalities."